jsahlmann/prgsieve/documentation/starting.md

 Drag the file you want to index over the floating DropIt icon.
 You should have activated the correct profile.

 The dialogbox will be opend and you can start the processing with the arrow-button.
-The program prgsieve starts.
+The program ProgSieve starts.

-You can add your flags to the file and close prgsieve.
+You can add your flags to the file and close ProgSieve.

-The dialogbox will be closed after terminating prgsieve.
+The dialogbox will be closed after terminating ProgSieve.